Oakani1/tasker-v2/README.md

 ### User Story Map
 I decided to prioritize features by listing out potential requirements for a task manager, considering the user personas of those who might need one.
 I determined that an app focusing on simple task management for people who want to track chores or important dates would be my Minimum Viable Product (MVP).

 I outlined these potential features in a user story map.
-Then, using the MOSCOW method, I decided which features would be included in the initial release for the MVP, which would come next, and which would be developed later.
+Then, used the Ipact Effort frame work and MOSCOW, I decided which features would be included in the initial release for the MVP, which would come next, and which would be developed later.

 #### High level user story
 <img src="images/readme/high_level_user_story.png" alt="High level user story">